Austrian Armed Forces: Initial dispositions

 The Air Division and army's support troops were under direct Army Command.
-In wartime the operational commands would command nine brigades, which formed the mobile Landwehr.
-The mobile Landwehr was the Austrian armed forces reserve, which once the intentions of the opponent were determined, could be used to counterattack enemy formations.
+In wartime, the operational commands would control nine brigades that formed the mobile Landwehr.
+The mobile Landwehr was the Austrian armed forces reserve, which, once the opponent's intentions were determined, could be used to counterattack enemy formations.
 The mobile Landwehr consisted of six light Jäger brigades, which would only be fully manned during wartime, and three Panzergrenadier brigades, equipped with main battle tanks and infantry fighting vehicles, which were fully manned at all times.
 The staffs of the six Jäger brigades would have been formed upon war by the armed forces military commands, which in peacetime had territorial functions in the states.
 The three Panzergrenadier brigades were assigned to the 1st Panzergrenadier Division and based along the Danube valley from Vienna to Linz.

 Raumverteidigung Organization

-Each Austrian military command was numbered from 1 to 9, with all zones and units assigned to the command or part of the command starting with the same number.
+Each Austrian military command was numbered from 1 to 9, and all zones and units assigned to that command or part of it were assigned the same number.
 The only exception was the 9th Panzergrenadier Brigade, which carried the number of the Vorarlberg Military Command in the extreme West of the country, but was based near Vienna in the East of the country and manned by conscripts from Vienna.
-The Austrian military commands of the Raumverteidigung concept, their assigned number, zones and main units during peacetime were:
+The Austrian military commands of the Raumverteidigung concept, their assigned number, zones, and main units during peacetime were: